Rivalz-ai/ADCS-docs/MultipleInputV4.md

   - for provider: the method name of the provider
   - for adapter: You should leave this empty
 - `output`: output of the node
+  - You should standardize the naming of these outputs.
+Eg. OP1 for Output of provider 1
+  - These outputs can used as inputs for other nodes in the GraphFlow

 # Example: